Chapter 7: The Statistics Of Carnage - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 Phase 2: Industrial (2019–2025)

 By 2019, the “Bandits” of the North West had stripped away the ideology.
 They did not want prisoners released; they wanted cash.
+The abduction industry became a profit-driven enterprise, with efficiency, scalability, and financial optimization as its primary goals.

 The “Trillion Naira” Economy: